ethanaobrien/sif-card-downloader/README.md

 Other than UI enhancements, I honestly dont know.
 Please make suggestions.

+I was going to convert this to react.
+But I do not have time.

 # What you can do with this code

 This is open source, you can do whatever you would like UNDER ONE CONDITION!
 If you re-distribute this code you MUST give me some credit!